SteffenSande/somesomesome/README.md

 The project is devided into fronend and backend.

 ### Frontend
-In the root directory of the project run `yarn dev` to compile react.
+In the root directory of the project run `yarn dev` or `npm run dev` to compile react.
 React code is found in the folder `frontend/src/`

 ### Backend
-Do setup explained above and then run `./manage.py` runserver to start the server.
+Do setup explained above and then run `./manage.py runserver` to start the server.

 It uses the static javascript files which again is transpiled from typescript with `yarn dev`